cvhcvhcvh/cacophony/README.md

 * render a blank coloring book image
 * incorporate a color palette with corresponding sounds
 * paint with "sound color":  each click will initialize the sound
-* once image is complete, be able to click around to play different sounds via a solo button or play the wholo image as a loop via the play button
+* once image is complete, be able to click around to play different sounds via a "solo" button or "play" the whole image as a loop via the play button

 ## Wireframes:

 <img width="1024" alt="Screen Shot 2021-07-27 at 1 58 36 PM" src="https://user-images.githubusercontent.com/77473921/127212222-6e1a3703-ecef-4646-995f-a1d87ad42f04.png">

-The NavLinks header will include information about the functionality of the data visualizer and links to my personal pages.
+* Below the image will be the color palette

-* On the left will be a section of AFC teams and NFC teams that and be clicked to pull up a collection of teams that can be further sorted into players.
+* On the left will be the "solo" and "play" buttons

-* On the right will be a search bar for players, as well as dropdown filters to select certain players by position.

-* The middle will include the bubble chart of player stats.

 ## Technologies and APIs:

 This project will be implemented with the following technologies:

-* D3.js to render the data in a color-coded bubble map format
+* SVG to create graphic illustrations of the coloring book
+* Tone.js to grab a cascade of sounds for each individual color
 * Webpack and Babel to bundle and transpile the source
-* JavaScript code npm to manage project dependencies NFL reference library for stats
+* JavaScript code npm to manage project dependencies

 ## Implementation Timeline:

-Monday: Setup project, including getting webpack up and running.
-Figure out how to reference NFL stats and get them to render on page.
+Monday: Setup project, try to learn NFL API, realize it's garbage and bail.

-Tuesday: Get search functionality implemented whereby players will be pulled from the library successfully.
-Once completed, successfully enhance search feature with use of dropdown tabs to search by position.
-Also, make sure searching players through team lineups is doable.

-Wednesday: Once players are pulled successfully, localize all important stats that are deemed necessary for fantasy football standards.
-After a rubric is set, get those stats to utilize D3.js and render in a bubble format.
+Tuesday: Research SVG and Tone.js to lay framework for sound coloring; build out CSS map.

+Wednesday: Pull sounds from Tone.js library and tie them to individual colors; make sounds play when color is chosen and applied to the image.

-Thursday: Finish graph layout, work on NavLinks.
+Thursday: Finish logic for playing sounds, work on NavLinks.

 Friday: Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.